-Here are the contract negotiation and preparation tips you'll need to arm yourself with.
+Here are some essential contract negotiation and preparation tips to keep handy

 In a hurry?
 Jump ahead.

 The first proposal might appear in a memorandum of understanding (MOU) and you’ll want to make sure that you have a statement like the one below if you haven’t received legal advice yet.

 "The parties do not intend for this document to be legally binding.

 Each party will seek legal advice about the terms in this MOU.

 Both parties acknowledge and agree that some of the MOU terms may change accordingly".